Yisedrobles/Yisedrobles/README.md

 - 🌱 I’m currently learning a programar
 - 💞️ I’m looking to collaborate on algún proyecto
 - 📫 How to reach me ..
-- 😄 Pronouns: yised
+- 😄 pronombres: yised
-- ⚡ Fun fact: ninguno
+- ⚡ anegdota: ninguno

 <!---
 Yisedrobles/Yisedrobles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.